yywyaoyaowu/PotatoDele_Dom/02_population_analysis/07_structure/README.md

 ## Population Structure Analysis (ADMIXTURE)
-SNPs were pruned using PLINK (`--indep-pairwise 50 10 0.2`).
+07_structure.sh: SNPs were pruned using PLINK (`--indep-pairwise 50 10 0.2`).
 A pruned set of bi-allelic SNPs (MAF ≥ 0.05) was converted to binary PLINK format.
 Unsupervised population structure analysis was performed using ADMIXTURE across assumed ancestral populations (K=2 to 15).
-Each run utilized 10 cores with 10-fold cross-validation to evaluate model fit and determine the optimal K-value.
+Each run utilized 10 cores with 10-fold cross-validation to evaluate model fit and determine the optimal K-value. structure_plot.R: plot structure results